-This is a deliberate move the govt. through the central bank to regulate and control the money supply in the economy which may lead to demand pull inflation.
+This is a deliberate move by the govt. through the central bank to regulate and control the money supply in the economy which may lead to demand pull inflation.
 The policies include;

 - Increase rate of interest of lending to the commercial banks.
 This forces them to increase the rate at which they are lending to their customers, to reduce the number of customers borrowing money, reducing the amount of money being added to the economy

-- Selling of govt. securities in an open market operation (O.M.O). the selling of securities such as Bonds and Treasury bills mops money from the economy, reducing the amount of money being held individuals
+- Selling of govt. securities in an open market operation (O.M.O). the selling of securities such as Bonds and Treasury bills mops money from the economy, reducing the amount of money being held by individuals

 - Increasing the commercial banks cash/liquidity ratio.
 This reduces their ability to lend and release more money into the economy, reducing their customer’s purchasing power

-- Increasing the compulsory deposits the commercial banks with the central banks.
+- Increasing the compulsory deposits by the commercial banks with the central banks.
 This reduces their lending power to their customers, which makes their customers to receive only little amount from them, reducing the amount of money in the economy

 - Putting in place the selective credit control measures.
 The central bank may instruct the commercial bank to only lend money to a given sector of the economy which needs it most, to reduce the amount of money reaching the economy